evanwatson98/HCL-Simplilearn/Assignments/Hibernate_Pet_Shop/README.md

 # Pet Shop Hibernate

 ### Start Application
-Run the Java application on an apache tomcat.
+Run the Java application on an apache tomcat server.
 You can do this by running a maven build or with your personal tomcat server.

 ### Walkthrough